Exit

 Deeper into white

-He could see the stars shining
+He sees the stars shining

 Like nails in the night

-He felt the healing
+He felt healing

 Healing hands of love

-Like the stars shiny, shiny
+Like the stars shining from above

-Hand in the pocket
+His hand in the pocket

-Finger on the steel
+His finger on the steel

 The pistol weighed heavy

-And his heart he could feel
+His heart, he could feel

 Was beating, beating

-Beating, beating, oh my love
+Beating, beating, oh, my love

-Oh my love, oh my love
+My love, my love, my love

 So the hands that build